 Keyword extraction automatically extracts the most used and most important words and expressions from a text, using a text analysis technique.
-It helps to summarize the content of texts and recognize the main topics discussed.
+It helps to summarize the content of texts and recognize the main topics discussed, which is helpful for market research, sentiment analysis, and other types of data analysis.
 This technique leverages sentence embeddings and can analyze large sets of data in real-time.

 Machine learning artificial intelligence (AI) with natural language processing (NLP) (a field of computer sciences) breaks down human language so that machines can understand and analyze it.
 Keyword extraction automates workflows like tagging incoming survey responses or responding to urgent customer queries.
 The technique uses linguistic and semantic information about texts and the words they contain.
 There are different machine learning algorithms and techniques to extract the most relevant keywords in a text.

 Why Is Keyword Extraction Important?

 Keyword extraction and keyphrase extraction are important for several reasons: